Info Source: Sources of Federal Government and Employee Information

 Core Geospatial Data – Class of record

 Records Description: The mission of Core Geospatial Data is to increase the quality, access, use and integration of our authoritative geospatial data to support the departments core mandate, priorities and policy and decision making for the benefit of all Canadians.
 Effectively communicate our data, services and science, the impacts of what we do and our contribution to the department, government of Canada and the lives of Canadians.
-The Core Geospatial Data files range from satellite sensor design, to providing satellite support services to generating and managing vast amounts of authoritative data, to creating meaningful and problem-solving applications through the analysis of that data, and to ensuring that core geospatial data, products and services are accessible and useable.
+The Core Geospatial Data files range from satellites, to providing satellite support services to generating and managing vast amounts of authoritative data, to creating meaningful and problem-solving applications through the analysis of that data, and to ensuring that core geospatial data, products and services are accessible and useable.

 Record Number: NRCan ESS 011